Joan of Kent: Marriage to the Black Prince

 The death of Joan's first husband, Thomas Holland, in 1360 made her an attractive marriage prospect for Edward, the Black Prince, the son of her half-first cousin King Edward III.
 Some may infer that evidence of a long-held desire by Edward for Joan may be found in the record of his presenting her with a silver cup, part of the booty from one of his early military campaigns.
 Although one generation removed from her, he was only few years younger than her.

-Joan and Edward married in secret in spring of 1361, without informing the King nor obtaining needed dispensation from Church, which was expected as they were closely related and Edward was additionally godfather to her son Thomas Holland.
-It is presumed the marriage was a love match, as Prince of Wales acted without his father's approval and Joan was a widow in relatively advanced age, that did not make her ideal candidate for a future queen; additionally Joan was an English noblewoman, which made her unusual choice of bride for future king as there was no domestic queen in England since the time of conquest.
+Joan and Edward married in secret in spring of 1361, without informing the King nor obtaining a dispensation from Church, which was expected as they were closely related and Edward was additionally godfather to her son Thomas Holland.
+It is presumed the marriage was a love match, as the Prince acted without his father's approval and Joan was a widow in relatively advanced age, that did not make her ideal candidate for a mother of next heir.